Thewhey-Brian/CSTWAS/README.md

 ***Outpus:***

 A list containing following dataframes:
-- `sctwas_res`: A dataframe for the Subset-based Cross-tissue TWAS results.
+- `cstwas_res`: A dataframe for the CSTWAS results.
 	- `Gene` : Feature/gene identifier
 	- `Subset_Tissue`: Set of potential gene-expression-specific activated tissues
 	- `Number_of_Tissues`: Number of potential gene-expression-specific activated tissues